DS@GT ARC

 There is no limit to tasks that someone can participate in.
 We strongly recommend first-time members not doing more than one task.

-4. What’s the difference between a team lead and a team member?
+4. What’s the difference between a Lab Lead and a Lab member?

 A Lab Lead is the main person responsible for delivering the task, including: